sharc-lab/FPGA_ECE8893/tutorial/README.md

 ### Steps

 1. Create a new project, name it as `adderProject`.
 Make sure you select the same board you're using.
-If you cannot find it, there is an `install board` icon at top right coner where you can install your own board.
+If you cannot find it, there is an `install board` icon at top right corner where you can install your own board.

 2. Add our vector addition ip core to the Vivado.
 Click `IP Catalog` at the left column, right click the `Vivado Repository`, and select `Add Repository`.
 Select the folder that includes your HLS solution.
 After click the `select` button, you will see a small page telling you that "1 repository was added to the project".
 Expand the IPs tab.
-If you see the top ip with an orange icon, it means no issue for now.
+If you see the top IP with an orange icon, it means no issue for now.
 If the icon is grey, you might want to check whether you choose the same board for Vitis and Vivado.